 - what medications you took to prevent or lessen your migraine,

 - approximately how long the headache lasted,

 - what you did: lie down in a dark room, sleep, etc.,

 - and how long it took you to recover from it.

-It is not just the number of migraines that you have that Social Security will consider when determining whether or not you are disabled.
-They will also look at the side effects of any medications you take and whether you have any other limitations that will impact your ability to hold a job.
+It’s not just the number of migraines that you have that Social Security will consider when determining whether or not you’re disabled.
+They’ll also look at the side effects of any medications you take and whether you have any other limitations that will impact your ability to hold a job.

-We have had many clients with migraines, and the consistent documentation of their headaches made a big difference in the outcome of their case.
+We’ve had many clients with migraines, and consistent documentation of their headaches made a big difference in the outcome of their case.